zunohoang/esp32-aptos-sdk/README.md

-# Aptos SDK for ESP32
+# AptosIoT SDK – The World's First IoT-to-Aptos Bridge

 A comprehensive SDK for interacting with the Aptos blockchain from ESP32 devices using Arduino IDE.